joehahn/cat-chase-grasshopper/README.md

-So after each hop, the cat can narrow the distance in less time, but because the cat can only turn in 25 degree increments, the fast cat then has to make fairly wide orbits around the bug to scoop up rewards, at least until the bug hops away.
+So after each hop, the cat can narrow the distance in less time, but because the cat can only turn in 25 degree increments, the fast cat then has to make fairly wide orbits around the bug to scoop up rewards until the bug eventually hops away.

-A wiser chase strategy would be to run fast after the bug hops, and receive greater rewards as the cat makes slower tighter circles around the bug.
+A wiser strategy would be to run fast after the bug hops and then slow down to receive greater rewards as the slower cat makes tighter circles around the bug.
 Or overrun the bug and then turn 180 degrees.
 But we don't want to bother coding up that strategy, which might or might not be optimal anyway.
 Instead, lets use Q-learning to train a neural network to discover a more optimal cat-navigating strategy.